Employment rate

 compared to a year earlier

-comparing the combined authority areas of the north and midlands
+comparing the English combined authority areas in the north and midlands

 Sunderland employment rate